data-umbrella/data-umbrella-scikit-learn-sprint/README.md

 - [Git should be installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - Some familiarity with Git / GitHub
 - Prior to event, review some [Git resources](https://github.com/reshamas/git-intro-workshop/blob/master/extra_resources/resource_git_tutorials.md)
-- We will go over pull requests at beginning of event

 ### 2. Join [Gitter](https://gitter.im)
 Gitter is an open source instant messaging and chat room system for developers and users of GitHub repositories.
 You can use your GitHub ID to sign in.